The Ultimate Georgia Armenia Azerbaijan Itinerary

 All three countries, Georgia, Armenia and Azerbaijan, are affordable.
 For example, we spent around 30 euros per person per day staying in guesthouses or apartments (we used Booking.com) and primarily used public transport.

-In a nutshell, we found Armenia to be the cheapest and Azerbaijan more expensive, mainly due to the higher cost of accommodation.
+In a nutshell, we found Armenia to be the cheapest and Azerbaijan more expensive, mainly due to the higher accommodation cost.

 Each country has its local language: Georgian, Armenian, and Azeri.
 Armenian and Georgian languages have their alphabet.